utkusen/promptmap/README.md

 - **Carnegie Mellon Jailbreak:** It's an attack type [found](https://llm-attacks.org/) by researchers at Carnegie Mellon University.

 - **Typoglycemia:** We are trying to convince the target that it has typoglycemia condition.
 This method is found by [@lauriewired](https://twitter.com/lauriewired/status/1682825249203662848)

+- **System Prompt Stealer:** We are trying to steal system prompts of the target GPT instance.
+More information about this method: [https://github.com/LouisShark/chatgpt_system_prompt](https://github.com/LouisShark/chatgpt_system_prompt)

 ### Translation Injection